 “The heart should always be filled with compassion for others.
 Exhibiting mercy to all living entities is one of the limbs of devotional service.”

 Karuna is a Sanskrit word that means “compassion.”
 Compassion requires more than feeling sad when someone is suffering.
 Compassion invites engagement with suffering persons with the intent of helping them heal.
 Many of us feel compassion for others’ suffering and would like to help but don’t know how.
 We established Karuna Care Education to answer this need.

 What is Karuna Care Education (KCE)?

-KCE provides introductory, lay interfaith ministry education for second-initiated ISKCON devotees who wish to provide compassionate care in hospitals, hospices, prisons, airport chapels, college campuses, psychiatric hospitals, homeless shelters, group homes, assisted living facilities, police departments, fire departments, the military, religious communities, and wherever people in crisis may need them.
+KCE provides introductory level pastoral care education for spiritual practitioners of Hindu Sanatana Dharma traditions, e.g., Gaudiya Vaishnavism, etc., who aspire to provide chaplain ministry in hospitals, hospices, prisons, airport chapels, college campuses, psychiatric hospitals, homeless shelters, group homes, assisted living facilities, police departments, fire departments, the military, religious communities, and wherever people in crisis may need them.
 KCE trains its students to develop heart-connecting relationships that can grow into cohesive, caring communities.

 Learn how to